daronphang/coding_resources/javascript/react/custom_hooks.md

 ## Custom Hooks:
-Regular functions that can contain stateful logic.
-Can use React Hooks and React states.
+Custom hooks are regular functions that help to share stateful logic between components without forcing you to add more components to the tree.
+Starts with 'use' and may call other hooks and React states.
+Components that use the same hook do not share state as all state and effects inside are isolated.

 ```javascript
 // custom hook function